The Easiest Way

 Most people simply can’t afford to take 4 or 5 months off work to build a house.

-Our LARGE house can be build in less than a month, making it an achievable task.
+Our LARGE house can be build in less than a month (depending on number of workers and weather etc.) making it an achievable task.

 Traditional concrete foundations usually take several weeks before you have the floor down.